One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: Left right twin Higgs model in a nutshell

 where

-The SM Higgs potential arises mainly from both top sector and gauge sector.
+with $\Lambda$ being a UV cutoff.
+The SM Higgs potential arises mainly from both top and gauge sector.
 The contribution of fermion loop to the SM Higgs mass squared is negative and its dominance over the contribution of gauge boson loops and tree level mass parameter $\mu_r^2 \frac{\hat f}{2 f}$ triggers electroweak symmetry breaking.
 We fix the SM Higgs VEV, $v=246~{\rm GeV}$.